Gift-Ojeabulu/BibleText-Analysis/README.md

 ## ✅ MOTIVATION
-I was in church with the traditional Bible and a thought was going through my mind ,since it is said that Machine learning can be applied everywhere.
+I was in church with the traditional Bible and a thought went through my mind  and the thought was since it's said that Machine learning can be applied everywhere.

 Is it true ?

 If yes ,how can I apply Machine learning to the bible.

-Then it strucked my mind, my other thought was like Natural language processing that was how the inspiration came.
+Then it strucked my mind, my other thought was like Natural language processing should be able to come in since - text analytics to be pricise,that was how the inspiration came.

 Then I move to the bible app on my phone scrolling through and I'm like since my aim is to integrate software development with machine learning

 Is there a way I can use machine learning to answer this questions

-1. Detecting the Part of Speech for each word in the bible.

-1a.
-Then if I can detect with nlp ,I should be able to plot with Python visualisation tool like seaborn, matplotlib.
+1. Detecting the Part of Speech for each word in the bible, Then if I can detect with nlp ,I should be able to plot with Python visualisation tool like seaborn, matplotlib.

 2. Getting the Keyword of each verses automatically without reading ,this can give a concise summary of what each chapter is about without reading.